FireguiQueen/Word-Cup-Schedule-2022/README.md

 # World Cup Schedule (2022)
-Here you can see the date and time of the word cup games.
+Here you can see the date and time of the world cup games.
+Project made with help [Rocketseat] :)